cassieeric/python_crawler/hupu_website/Readme.md

 # Introduction
-This crawler script is about hupu website, using Scrapy crawler framework.
+This crawler script is about hupu website, using the Scrapy crawler framework.